 The Places view displays the photos and videos that have location information added to them.
-You can access all media files from this view and add or edit location information.
+You can access all media files from this view and add or edit location information (Add Places) to these files.

 - 1. Click the Places tab.

 - 2. Click Add Places.

 - 3. You can either drag-and-drop media on a location in the map.